Darcy Tyler: Development

 The character was written out in early 2003, but producers made sure that he could return in the future.
 Darcy's departure came at a time when the show was returning to its original focus on families.
 Raffety admitted that he was "a little bit sad to be going", and believed that more could have been done with his character.
 He thought Darcy would be missed, and revealed that his favourite storylines had been Darcy's attempt at stealing the surgery from Karl and his schemes to win Dee back.
 He later said he was enjoying Darcy's stories in the lead up to his exit, saying "The storylines at the moment are vintage Darcy – he's up to his old tricks again and I love it."
 Darcy's exit scenes aired in June of that year.

+On 1 January 2025, in an interview with Johnathon Hughes from Radio Times, Neighbours' executive producer Jason Herbison revealed that he was reintroducing a past member of the Kennedy family.
+He added that it is "someone who we have wanted to bring back for some time."
+On 3 January 2025, it was announced that Raffety would be reprising the role of Darcy later that year, with Neighbours official social media accounts teasing, "Dr Darcy Tyler returns!
+Susan's nephew will make a shock return to Erinsborough as part of the show's 40th anniversary celebrations.
+But has dastardly Darcy changed his ways?
+Or is he set to cause more misery for his old neighbours?
+We cannot wait to find out..."